-- o The Instructor and TAs will each hold open Office Hours at times students around the globe can attend - Drop by and say hi, or even just eavesdrop on the qns and our answers! - If you have a personal matter, email us to book a private appointment - o You will have opportunities to explore content in more depth in your Discussion Sessions with your TA - You can pose your questions in our 24hr Piazza Q&A forum - You will be supported by your peer Learning Community - o There will be lots of Resources available to you - If you need any additional support, please do not hesitate to reach out to any of us.
+- o The Instructor and TAs will each hold open Office Hours at times students around the globe can attend - Drop by and say hi, or even just eavesdrop on the gns and our answers! - If you have a personal matter, email your TA or me to book a private appointment - o You will have opportunities to explore content in more depth in your Discussion Sessions with your TA - O You can pose your questions in our 24hr Piazza Q&A forum - o You will be supported by your peers from your Discussion group (or other friends you already made in the class) - o There will be lots of Resources available to you - o If you need any additional support, please do not hesitate to reach out to any of us.